 Need some tips on how to fit that new fridge freezer?
 You’re in the right place, our handy guide will walk you through how to disconnect and connect your appliance.
+If you don’t fancy doing it yourself and haven’t already bought your new fridge freezer, choose our installation service at checkout and we’ll take care of it for you.

 We've put together a step-by-step installation guide.
 So, once your new fridge freezer arrives, you'll be able to get it set up and ready to store your fresh groceries.